Justin-Morrow/Portfolio_JM/README.md

 ## Description

-The project is an assignment that asks the web developer to create a website to showcase portfolio projects.
+The project is an assignment that asks the web developer to create a website to showcase portfolio projects at (https://github.com/Justin-Morrow/Portfolio_JM/)

 ## Installation